arnoldNuvisto/Zero2WP/README.md

 ```
 gulp
 ```
-- this launches the previously-mentioned 'watch' task, which automatically sets up a new server session for you.
+- This launches the previously-mentioned 'watch' task, which automatically sets up a new server session for you.

 Note that you could also just run 'gulp build' again.
 However this will force upload of the entire set of theme files, which is slower and less efficient.
 Best to stick with just 'gulp'.